Select language:

 We offer several ways for you to connect with others, learn more about blood cancer, and hear from healthcare professionals.

-While we understand support groups aren’t for everyone, these groups are one of the many options of support available through the Leukaemia Foundation.
-These groups are interactive in nature and rely on the deep knowledge and lived experience of each participant as the core ingredient.
-Each group has a health and wellbeing focus topic on which the conversation and connections are based on.
-You may find you walk away/‘log off’ with some new knowledge or strategies of how to continue managing life with a blood cancer.
+While we understand support groups aren’t for everyone, these groups are a great way to learn and connect with others in similar situations.
+These groups are interactive in nature and rely on the lived experience of each participant.
+Each group has a health and wellbeing focus which the conversation and connections are based on.
+You may find you walk away with some new knowledge or strategies of how to continue managing life with a blood cancer.

 ‘It was my first meeting like this and liked that we all helped each other with support and knowledge.’